harishkrishnav/PounceScoreBounceBot/README.md

  - The server owner might want to mute themselves from the team and pounce channels to not see the answers
  and guesses
  - Users can also mute the bot (right click and mute)
+ - The easiest way to mute is to set status as 'Do Not Disturb'

 ## Credits